 Endometriosis is a painful, inflammatory disorder that commonly affects women during their reproductive years.
-The cause of endometriosis is believed to depend on estrogen levels, but the precise mechanisms remains unclear.
+The cause of endometriosis is believed to depend on estrogen levels, but the precise mechanisms remain unclear.
 Endometriosis occurs when the tissue that lines the uterus, known as the endometrium, thickens and grows with each menstrual cycle.
-The endometrial tissue growth continues outside the uterus and usually involves the ovaries, fallopian tubes, and pelvic tissues.
+Endometrial tissue growth continues outside the uterus and usually involves the ovaries, fallopian tubes, and pelvic tissues.

 Pelvic pain is a major symptom associated with endometriosis that frequently occurs with menstrual periods.
 This is a sharp, stabbing pain that occurs in the area below the belly button.
 Other symptoms can include painful intercourse, bladder and bowel pain, and long-term pelvic pain.

 Infertility is also associated with endometriosis.
 There is no definitive diagnosis, other than painful symptoms upon vaginal examination.
-However, studies have shown that ultrasonography provides better accuracy over MRI to diagnose endometriosis.
-Blood tests have been proposed, but none have been proven useful for conclusive diagnosis.
+However, studies have shown that ultrasonography provides better accuracy than MRI to diagnose endometriosis.
+Blood tests have been proposed, but none have been proven useful for a conclusive diagnosis.